 A couple things to look for when picking out kettlebells would be to make sure they are not coated with an epoxy (as they will flake and chip), and to make sure there is no molding or casting seam on the handle.
 Some cheaper kettles have this seam on the underside of the handle and it will destroy your hands.
 Additionally, some have larger handle openings than others so if you are a big guy, take that into consideration as well.

 Rogue’s kettlebells have no seam and they also have a resilient powder coat finish.
 Vulcan Strength has some of the best kettlebells around, both for training and competition style; as does Kettlebell Kings.
-The Eleiko kettlebells pictured used to be readily available, but not so much anymore.
-They were too expensive anyway.

 You might be able to find kettlebells used on Craigslist in which case you should see some major savings.
 Just check for those drawbacks listed above.
 They’re no good at any price if you can’t use them.